argonautproject/scheduling/pages/_includes/argo-coverage-intro.md

 argo-coverage-intro.md file

-    This is the introduction markdown file that gets inserted into the sd.html template.

-    This profile sets minimum expectations for blah blah blah
+This profile sets minimum expectations for Coverage resource to update or create patient coverage information for the use in scheduling appointments.

-    ##### Mandatory Data Elements and Terminology
+### Mandatory Data Elements

-    The following data-elements are mandatory (i.e data MUST be present). blah blah blah

-    **must have:**
+**Each Coverage must have:**

+1. a status
+1. a payor
+1. a plan id and name

+**The system [Must Support]({{site.data.fhir.uscore}}guidance.html#must-support) if available:**

+1. a Coverage resource ID
-    1. blah
+1. a Subscriber ID
+1. a Subscriber (in case of dependent)
-    1. blah
+1. type of coverage
-    1. blah
+1. coverage period

 **Additional Profile specific implementation guidance:**

 1. The `Coverage.subscriber` element references a Patient resource directly or indirectly through the RelatedPerson resource.
-When the Patient Id is unknown:
+If the Patient Id is unknown:

     - Option 1: Patient must be registered and Patient Id fetched before the Coverage interaction.
     - Option 2: Transmit Patient, Coverage and if needed RelatedPerson as a Bundle transaction following the Bundle [resource url rules]({{site.data.fhir.path}}/bundle.html#bundle-unique).